wmfs/tymly-website/docs/reference/cardscript/inputs/input-choice.md

     },
     "icon": {
       "type": "string",
-      "description": "Name of an icon to display for the ChoiceSet as a whole, not an individual value."
+      "description": "Name of an icon to display for the choice."
     },
     "value": {
       "type": "string",